-Unilever, Coca Cola, Eddie Bauer, Magnolia Pictures, Ben & Jerry's are just a few of the more than 90 international companies that temporarily stop advertising on social media.
-That is, they will stop advertising on Facebook, Instagram, and Twitter until these platforms have changed their policies on hate speech and misinformation.
+Unilever, Coca Cola, Eddie Bauer, Magnolia Pictures, Ben & Jerry's are just a few of the more than 90 international companies that temporarily stopped their advertising campaigns on social media.
+That is, they will stopped advertising on Facebook, Instagram, and Twitter until these platforms have changed their policies on hate speech and misinformation.

 Facebook has been hit hardest and has lost more than 7% of its value in a week.
 It represents a drop in the value of approximately 56 billion dollars.
 What is going on all of a sudden, and why are they doing this boycott?